21 Best AI Photo Editors in 2026: Tested, Ranked & Reviewed

 Non-destructive editing; original RAW files are never modifiedGenerative capabilities limited to Content-Aware Remove (no generative fill)

-Output Quality Notes: Lightroom’s AI Denoise is remarkable — it recovers detail from high-ISO (6400+) shots that previously required dedicated third-party tools.
+Output Quality Notes: Lightroom’s AI Denoise is remarkable, recovering detail from high-ISO (6400+) shots that previously required dedicated third-party tools.
 AI masking for portraits is nearly flawless on well-lit subjects.
-The Lens Blur feature produces convincing depth-of-field simulation, though it occasionally struggles with complex foreground/background transitions from AI-generated depth maps.
+The Lens Blur feature produces convincing depth-of-field simulation, though it occasionally struggles with complex foreground and background transitions from AI-generated depth maps.

 Privacy/Licensing Notes: Lightroom Cloud syncs photos to Adobe’s servers, but Adobe states that customer content is not used for model training.
 Classic processes locally with optional cloud backup.
 Full commercial rights.
 EXIF metadata is preserved through the editing workflow.

-Consultant Tip: Pair Lightroom with Aftershoot or Imagen AI for the ultimate photographer workflow: AI culls and flags your selects, then Lightroom’s adaptive presets handle the base edit, leaving you only fine-tuning hero shots.
+Consultant Tip: Pair Lightroom with Aftershoot or Imagen AI for a strong photographer workflow: AI culls and flags your selects, then Lightroom’s adaptive presets handle the base edit, leaving you only fine-tuning hero shots.

 Rubric CategoryScore